 - Plan exactly the steps you will take to put the solution into action.

 - Review your efforts after attempting to carry out the plan.
 Praise all efforts.
-If unsuccessful, start again.
+It is okay for the solution not to work the first time, and you can always choose another solution from Step 3 and try again.

-These negative thoughts and feelings tend to focus your attention on things you do not like about yourself or your life situation.
-These thoughts also tend to make your problems seem worse than they really are.
-As well as concentrating on your negative features and experiences, when you are depressed, you tend to underestimate your positive characteristics and your ability to solve problems.
+Negative thoughts and feelings can make you focus your attention on things you do not like about yourself or your life situation.
+You can also underestimate positive characteristics and your ability to solve problems.
+These thoughts tend to make your problems seem worse than they really are.
 A number of strategies may help you achieve a more balanced view of things:

-- Make a list of your three best features—perhaps with the help of a friend or relative.
-Carry the list with you and read it to yourself whenever you find yourself focusing on negative thoughts.
+- Make a list of your three best features— (perhaps with the help of a friend or relative).
+Carry the list with you, on paper or on your phone, and read it to yourself whenever you find yourself focusing on negative thoughts.

-- Keep a daily record of all the small pleasant things that happen and discuss these events with your friends when you see them.
+- Keep a daily record of small pleasant things that happen and discuss these events with your friends when you see them.

-- Recall pleasant occasions in the past and plan pleasant occasions for the future (this may best be done in conversation with a friend).
+- Recall pleasant occasions in the past and plan pleasant occasions for the future.

 - Consider alternative explanations for unpleasant events or thoughts.
-Although your initial explanation may be that you are at fault, rethink these conclusions and write down all other possible explanations for these events or thoughts.
+Although your initial explanation may be that you are at fault, write down other possible explanations for these events or thoughts.

-- Keep yourself busy doing useful activities.
-Avoid sitting or lying about doing nothing.
+- Keep yourself busy by doing useful or pleasant activities.
+Avoid sitting or lying down for too long.

 Interested in learning more?